-Christopher Lane, Ph.D. teaches medical humanities and the history of medicine at Northwestern University, where he is a member of the Center for Bioethics and Medical Humanities.
-A former Guggenheim fellow, awarded the Prescrire Prize for Medical Writing, he has published in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Chicago Sun-Times, Slate, TIME, and several other newspapers, journals, and magazines.
+Christopher Lane, Ph.D., taught medical humanities and the history of medicine at Northwestern University until his retirement in 2022, and he remains a member of the university’s Center for Bioethics and Medical Humanities.
+A former Guggenheim fellow awarded the Prescrire Prize for Medical Writing, he has published in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Chicago Sun-Times, Slate, TIME, and several other newspapers, journals, and magazines.
 He is the author of six books, most recently Surge of Piety: Norman Vincent Peale and the Remaking of American Religious Life (Yale, 2016), on Peale’s self-described “religio-psychiatric” clinic and movement in the 1950s.

 Find him on Twitter @christophlane